Skip to main content

 try:

-result = galtea.inference_results.generate(
+result = galtea_client.inference_results.generate(

-user_input="test"
+agent=failing_agent, session=session_error, user_input="test"

 )